Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

   - 2-**maturityDate**: The current maturity date of the targeted certificate/club.
   - 3-**minimumBalance**: The current minimum balance requirement of targeted certificate/club.
   - 4-**currentStatus**: The new maturity option set for the targeted certificate/club.
+  - 5-**renewName**: New share name/description for a certificate/club renewal.
-  - 5-**currentTerm**: The new term of the targeted certificate/club.
+  - 6-**renewTermPeriod**: The new term period (number of days or months) for the certificate/club renewal.
+  - 7-**renewTermFrequency**: The new term frequency (days or months) for the certificate/club renewal.
-  - 6-**transferSLId**: If the current maturity option includes transferring funds into or out of the CD, this will be the current 10-digit account number and share/loan ID.
+  - 8-**transferSLId**: If the current maturity option includes transferring funds into or out of the CD, this will be the current 10-digit account number and share/loan ID.
-  - 7-**transferAmount**: If the current maturity option includes transferring funds into or out of the CD, this will be the current amount to be transferred.
+  - 9-**transferAmount**: If the current maturity option includes transferring funds into or out of the CD, this will be the current amount to be transferred.

 ## Unsuccessful Response: